Yesterday I wrote:

 The second purpose of the exercise is to shed light on some ticklish questions.
 What is the relationship between wealth and happiness?
 And what is the significance of relative poverty?
 Mr Banks makes $521 a month in a country where median male earnings are $3,400 a month.
 Dr Kabamba earns $600 a month in a country where most people grow their own food and hardly ever see a bank note.
 The two men's experiences could hardly be less similar.
 But which of the two would one expect to be happier?

-The reality is that poverty is a very slippery concept; especially when we begin to talk about relative poverty.
-If we take the poorest one percent of Americans (about 3 million people) and compare them with the top one percent of Americans, the enormous disparity would is obvious.
-However, if we offered the one billion people who live on less than one dollar a day a chance to swap places with our 3 million poorest Americans I have little doubt they would jump at the chance.
-Furthermore, take a look at this crude chart showing what a typical poor nation’s distribution of income looks like compared to a wealthy nation’s distribution.
-(I am using income assuming that wealth and income generally vary together.)
+The reality is that poverty is a very slippery concept, especially when we begin to talk about relative poverty.
+The enormous disparity would be obvious if we take the poorest one percent of Americans (about 3 million people) and compare them with the top one percent of Americans.
+However, if we offered the one billion people who live on less than one dollar a day a chance to swap places with our 3 million poorest Americans, I have little doubt they would jump at the chance.
+Furthermore, look at this crude chart showing what a typical poor nation's income distribution looks like compared to a wealthy nation's distribution.
+(I am using income, assuming wealth and income generally vary.)

-The poor nation has the great majority of people living within a very narrow range of income and a very few exorbitantly wealthy people.
-Because so much of the population lives in such a narrow range of income the relative differences mean little.
-However, in the wealthy nation, all but a few people are financially better off then the overwhelming majority of people the poor nation.
-But the distance between the wealthy and the poor is far greater and if you are in the bottom 10-20% of the population there are a great many people who are significantly wealthier than you.
-Thus, even though the people at bottom of the distribution in a wealthy nation are better off than most people in a wealthy nation they may have a much higher sense of deprivation.
+The poor nation has a great majority of people living within a very narrow income range and very few exorbitantly wealthy people.
+The relative differences mean little because so much of the population lives in such a narrow income range.
+However, in the wealthy nation, all but a few people are financially better off than the overwhelming majority of people in the poorer nation.
+But the distance between the wealthy and the poor is far greater, and if you are in the bottom 10-20% of the population, many people are significantly wealthier than you.
+Thus, even though the people at the bottom of the distribution in a wealthy nation are better off than most people in a wealthy nation, they may have a much higher sense of deprivation.

 Senatorial – Approximately 300 families.
 Had to have an estate of at least 250,000 denarii (About one day’s wages; say $50 in USAmerica today.)
 Two senators are known to have had estates of 100 million denarii, which was equal to about one year’s income for the entire empire.